 The preparation of these cells includes sending security context containing KeNB*s and tokens for each cell to be prepared, as well as the corresponding NCC, the UE EPS security capabilities, and the security algorithms used in the source cell for computing the token, to the target eNB.
 The source eNB shall derive the KeNB*s as described in Annex A.5 based on the corresponding target cell’s physical cell ID and frequency EARFCN-DL.

-In order to calculate the token, the source eNB shall use the negotiated EIA-algorithm from the AS Security context from the source eNB with the following inputs: source C-RNTI, source PCI and target Cell-ID as defined by VarShortMAC-Input in TS 36.331 [21], where source PCI and source C-RNTI are associated with the cell the UE last had an active RRC connection with and target cell ID is the identity of the target cell where the RRCConnectionReestablishmentRequest is sent to.
+In order to calculate the token, the source eNB shall use the negotiated EIA-algorithm from the AS Security context from the source eNB with the following inputs: source C-RNTI, source PCI and target Cell-ID as defined by VarShortMAC-Input in MFA TS 36.331 [21], where source PCI and source C-RNTI are associated with the cell the UE last had an active RRC connection with and target cell ID is the identity of the target cell where the RRCConnectionReestablishmentRequest is sent to.

 - KEY shall be set to KRRCint of the source cell;